mikegore1000/SimpleEventStore/README.md

    .Build()
    .Initialise();
 ```
-The DatabaseOptions allow you to specify the consistency level of the database along with the default number of RUs.
+The CollectionOptions allow you to specify
+- The consistency level of the database
+- The default number of RUs when the collection is created
+- The collection name

 Only use one of the following consistency levels
 - Strong